SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-onedrive.md

 ---
-title: Using OneDrive for Business in a Multi-Geo tenant
+title: Access OneDrive for Business in a SharePoint Multi-Geo tenant
 description:
 ms.date: 4/27/2018
 ---

-# Using OneDrive for Business in a Multi-Geo tenant
+# Access OneDrive for Business in a SharePoint Multi-Geo tenant

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 Accessing a user's OneDrive for Business site, also known as personal site or my site, is a common scenario in custom applications.
 This article describes how to work with OneDrive for Business sites in a Multi-Geo tenant.